JetBrains/Qodana/topics/about-license-audit.md

 Qodana License audit helps software projects avoid problems with incompatible third-party licenses.
 More than 1600 licenses are detected.
 Users can create their own include and ignore lists as well as other overrides of the default detector’s logic.

-For details about all inspections and ways to resolve problem, see [License audit Output](license-audit-output.md).

 <tip>